Australia men's national soccer team: Supporters

-The main supporter group of the Australian national team is Socceroos Active Support (SAS).
-SAS was founded in January 2015 as an independent group, who uses social media to organise and keep in touch.
+The main supporter group of the Australian national team is Australian Active Support (AAS).
+AAS, then known as Socceroos Active Support (SAS), was founded in January 2015 as an independent group, who uses social media to organise and keep in touch.
 This replaced the former active support group Terrace Australis, who were founded by Football Federation Australia and fans in 2013, during Australia's 2014 World Cup qualification campaign.
 Its establishment came in the wake of poor off-field action and minimal community engagement.
 Previously, the emergence of Terrace Australis saw the Green and Gold Army relinquish its role as a hub for active support, which it had claimed since its establishment in 2001.
 Since the 2015 AFC Asian Cup triumph, the supporters had encouraged people in Australia to focus more on the national team, and the nation's soccer pride.

 Home stadium

-Australia does not have a dedicated national stadium, instead the team plays at different venues throughout the country for exhibition or tournament purposes.
+Australia does not have a dedicated national stadium; instead, the team plays at different venues throughout the country for exhibition or tournament purposes.
 In recent years, major international matches have usually been rotated around various large grounds, including Stadium Australia in Sydney, Hunter Stadium in Newcastle and Docklands Stadium in Melbourne.
 International matches have also been played at the Melbourne Cricket Ground and Melbourne Rectangular Stadium in Melbourne and Canberra Stadium in Canberra.

-Australia historically played at the Gabba in Brisbane, which hosted Australia's first international match on home-soil on 9 June 1923, a 2 to 1 win over New Zealand.
-It was the fourth Australian team match overall, but the first three internationals had been played at New Zealand in 1922.
-Other historic venues which regularly hosted international home matches include Olympic Park Stadium in Melbourne as well as the Sydney Cricket Ground, Sydney Sports Ground, Sydney Showground, Sydney Football Stadium in Sydney and Subiaco Oval in Perth.
+Australia has played at the Gabba in Brisbane, which hosted Australia's first international match on home soil in 1923, a 2–1 win over New Zealand.
+It was the fourth Australian team match overall, with the first three internationals played in New Zealand.
+Other venues which regularly hosted international home matches included Olympic Park Stadium in Melbourne, the Sydney Cricket Ground, Sydney Sports Ground, Sydney Showground, and Sydney Football Stadium in Sydney, and Subiaco Oval in Perth.

+Games in England

-In England, the Socceroos have also played several "home" games previously at Craven Cottage in Fulham (Fulham Football Club's home ground), and Loftus Road in Shepherd's Bush (Queens Park Rangers' home ground), owing to the fact there is a large Australian expatriate community in West London, and that a high proportion of the senior team play in European leagues.
+Since the 2003 friendly against England, the Socceroos have also played a significant number of games in England, especially London, since a high proportion of the senior team play in European leagues.
+This includes games at Madejski Stadium in Reading (Reading Football Club's home ground in 2003 against Jamaica, Loftus Road in Shepherd's Bush (Queens Park Rangers' home ground) in 2004 and 2008 against South Africa, 2006 against Ghana, and 2007 against Denmark.

+Craven Cottage in Fulham (Fulham Football Club's home ground) hosted Australia's matches against Norway in 2004, New Zealand and Jamaica in 2005.
+Craven Cottage also hosted Australia's matches against Jamaica in 2007, 2013 against Canada, 2014 against Saudi Arabia, and 2018 against Colombia, while Australia played at The Den in Bermondsey (Millwall Football Club's home ground) in 2014 against Ecuador, and Brentford Community Stadium in Brentford (Brentford Football Club's home ground) in 2023 against New Zealand.

-Recent results and fixtures
+Results and fixtures

-The following is a list of match results from the previous 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.